sousa16/tictactoe-pygame/README.md

 Tic Tac Toe game created using PyGame.
 It can be played on 3 different difficulties and has a 2 Player Mode.

+!!!
+TO PLAY THE GAME, RUN jogodogalopygame.py !!!

 autopickplay.py is the script that picks the computer's chosen play. jogodogalopygame.py is the script where the GUI is created using PyGame.